ABC News announces town hall with Democratic nominee Joe Biden - KTBB News, Weather, Talk

-(WASHINGTON) — ABC News announced on Thursday that it will hold a town hall with Democratic presidential nominee and former vice president Joe Biden on Thursday, Oct.
+(WASHINGTON) -- ABC News announced on Thursday that it will hold a town hall with Democratic presidential nominee Joe Biden on Thursday, Oct.
 15, allowing voters to ask questions to the former vice president less than a month before Election Day.

 ABC News Chief Anchor George Stephanopoulos will moderate the prime-time event in Philadelphia.